Massachusetts State House: Building interior

+Memorial Hall, also known as the Hall of Flags, is a room that sits central to the state house's second floor.
+The room displays regiment flags of returning Massachusetts soldiers from various regiments across every war since the Civil War.
+The stained glass skylight above contains the seals of the original Thirteen Colonies of the United States, with the Massachusetts seal in the center.

 The Samuel Adams and Paul Revere time capsule is a metal box located in a cornerstone of the State House, placed there in the late 18th century and rediscovered in 2014.
-The contents include coins, newspaper clippings and other historical artifacts.
+The contents include coins, newspaper clippings, and other historical artifacts.